 Source: National Agricultural Statistics Service

-Local regions growing bright tobacco are known traditionally as "belts."
+Local regions in the Southeastern United States that grow bright tobacco are known traditionally as "belts."
 Tobacco used to be sold at auctions in warehouses in small southern towns.
 Auctions were held in sequence, moving north as the crop ripened from the "Georgia Belt" in August to the "Old Belt" in Virginia in late Fall.
 Climate plays a role.
 The harvest in Georgia is over by late August, but in Virginia the end of the harvest for flue-tobacco or "Type 11" tobacco is mid-October.

 Burley leaves are harvested all at once, by cutting the tobacco plant stalk at ground level.
 Leaves are left attached to the stalk, which is speared onto a stick and then hung in long rows at the top of barns to dry until brown.
 Burley barns are not air-tight, and the leaves dry in the coool autumn air without extra heat.
 Air circulation in the barn is increased by bending every other board away from the barn wall.
 Drying is essential to prevent the leaves from rotting, and ultimately to allow them to burn in cigarettes, pipes, cigars, etc.

-Fire-cured leaves are smoked in barmns, similar to meat.
+Fire-cured leaves are smoked in barns, in a process similar to smoking meat.
 Stalks are harvested similar to burley, so farmers make just one pass through the fields.
 Tobacco stalks are hung on racks, where leaves are exposed to several days of heat and smoke from hardwood fires.

 burley tobacco air-curing in barn